appwriters-dev/appwriters-dev/src/lib/posts/2023-05-10-flappwrite-magic-auth.md

 );
 ```

-This code sets up a route for `/magic_url_session/:userId/:secret` that extracts the `userId` and `secret` parameters from the URL and passes them to the `MagicUrlSessionPage` widget.
+This code sets up a route for `/magic_url_session` that extracts the `userId` and `secret` parameters from the URL query params and passes them to the `MagicUrlSessionPage` widget.

 > **Note**: If you don't want to use GoRouter, you can still use onGenerateRoute in MaterialApp to handle the route.
 However I recommend using GoRouter as it's much easier to use and has a lot of features.